 Writing for relaxation is about pure enjoyment.
 It’s about making time for yourself, playing with words and nourishing your creative side.
 All without judgement.

 There are plenty of reasons we might write during our daily lives.
 Many of them come with expectations attached – we have a message to communicate, an audience to please, a set of writing rules to follow.
 Certainly, there’s a place for structure, form and discipline in writing.
-But here, on this blog, I’m hoping for something a little different…
+But here, on this website, I’m hoping for something a little different…

-This blog is about writing without judgement or rules.
+This website is about writing without judgement or rules.
 From experience, I know that if we give ourselves enough room to play with words, we can reap fantastic rewards.
 Writing can be relaxing and it can be great fun.
 It can connect us with our inner selves, and with the wider world, in new and wonderful ways.
 To do this, we need to shed some of our preconceived ideas about what makes ‘good’ writing.
 Below are some tips to help free the mind, so you can truly embrace writing for relaxation.

 Writing for relaxation ‘golden guidelines’